armijnhemel/binaryanalysis-ng/doc/unpacking-examples.md

 The file `root/info.pkl` is a Python pickle file containing data for the scan, such as which parser was used, labels and other metadata.

-The results of the scan for the roolt file can be shown by using the `show` subcommand.
+The results of the scan for the root file can be shown by using the `show` subcommand.

 ```